YashovardhanSinghal/Zoo-Management-System/README.md

 ## Functionality
 ## Administrative Functions

-'Administrators have access to several essential functions:'
+Administrators have access to several essential functions:

 1. *Add Attraction*: Easily add new attractions to the zoo by providing the name, description, and initial status (typically set as "closed").